-Our work has culminated in the development of Dynamic Network Theory (DNT) (Westaby, 2012; Westaby & Parr, 2020; Westaby, Pfaff, & Redding, 2014; etc.).
-The theory not only describes and explains the dynamics underlying complex systems, it also aims to predict and understand the way social networks impact goal pursuit, performance, emotional reactions, and climates in various social, organizational, and international domains, including those experiencing serious conflict.
-Our network goal analyses provide a new way to visualize how social networks impact goal pursuits in specific cases.
+Going beyond our micro work on behavioral reasoning theory (BRT) (Westaby and colleauges 2005 to 2020), our integrative work has culminated in the development of Dynamic Network Theory (DNT) (Westaby, 2012; Westaby & Parr, 2020; Westaby, Pfaff, & Redding, 2014; etc.).
+The theory not only describes and explains the dynamics underlying more complex interpersonal systems, it also aims to predict and understand the way social networks impact goal pursuit, performance, emotional reactions, and climates in various social, organizational, and international domains, including those experiencing conflict.
+Our network goal analyses (NGA) provide a new way to visualize how social networks impact goal pursuits in specific cases.
 To compare how this approach differs from traditional organizational charts and social network analysis, click here.

 Individuals have used the theory to understand their general life networks, work networks, or specific goals, such as getting jobs, starting businesses, losing weight, running marathons, quitting tobacco, and improving performance in various contexts.
 The areas of potential application are nearly limitless, as network goal analysis can be applied to any goal or behavior.